wyrover/shellcode/win/README.md

 By default, getapi.c will search the export table but if you compile with IMPORT defined, getapi will search import tables instead.

-To test out out just the C code in getapi.c using mingw or msvc
+To test out out, compile getapi.c using mingw or msvc

 	gcc -DTEST getapi.c -ogetapi
     cl /DTEST getapi.c